Carsten Pedersen: Early career

 Pedersen played three matches for Denmark Under-19s, against Bangladesh Under-19s in 1994, while the following year he played against Ireland Under-19s and Scotland Under-19s.
 He made his debut for Denmark in the 1996 European Cricket Championship against Italy, in what was his only appearance of the tournament.
-He made his ICC Trophy debut for Denmark in the 1997 ICC Trophy in Malaysia against the United Arab Emirates, with him making a further four appearances during the tournament, scoring 40 runs in his five matches.
+He made his ICC Trophy debut in the 1997 ICC Trophy in Malaysia against the United Arab Emirates, with him making a further four appearances during the tournament, scoring 40 runs in his five matches.
 He toured the British Isles with Denmark later in 1997, playing two matches against the Somerset Second XI and Scotland, while the following year he toured Namibia with the team, making five appearances.
 In 1998, Pedersen also played in the European Cricket Championship, making five appearances in the tournament.
 In March 1999, he toured Zimbabwe with Denmark, making appearances against provincial teams such as Mashonaland, Mashonaland Country Districts and Manicaland.

 He made his List A debut for Denmark later in 1999 against the Kent Cricket Board in English domestic crickets NatWest Trophy.
 In 2000, he appeared in the ICC Emerging Nations Tournament in Zimbabwe, where he made a further five List A appearances against Zimbabwe A, the Netherlands, Scotland, Ireland and Kenya.
 Pedersen scored 145 runs at an average of 29.00, with two half centuries and a high score of 57, He featured in the 2001 ICC Trophy in Canada, making eight appearances.
 Pedersen generally struggled with the bat during the tournament, scoring 129 runs at an average of 16.12, though he did record a century in his second match against Hong Kong, with a score of 103.
 In August of that year, he made a further List A appearance in the first round of 2002 Cheltenham & Gloucester Trophy (previously the NatWest Trophy) against Suffolk.
 The match was played in 2001 to avoid fixture congestion in the following season.
 The following season, he featured in the 2002 European Championship in Northern Ireland, making five appearances.